 Fiegel, the superintendent, said they are required to let transgender students use the bathroom they want.

-In nearby O’Fallon District 90, school board member Steve Springer has been criticized for questioning the district’s policy of allowing transgender students to use the bathroom that matches their gender identity.
+In nearby O’Fallon District 90, school board member Steve Springer has been criticized for questioning the district’s accommodation for a transgender student to use the bathroom in the nurse’s office.

 “It seems you have decided to change the God-given biological makeup of this student without input from a court, the BOE or God,” Springer wrote in an email to the superintendent and school board president there.